M2MeT: The ICASSP 2022 Multi-Channel Multi-Party Meeting Transcription Challenge: TRACK SETTING AND EVALUATION

 \subsection{Multi-Speaker ASR (Track 2):}

-The challenge of multi-speaker ASR is to handle overlapped speech and to recognize the content of multiple speakers, and the organizer will only provide the Train and Eval data of AliMeeting and Aishell-4 in Track 2 as constrained data.
-Certainly, the provided data of final test set (Test) is the same as Track 1.
+The challenge of multi-speaker ASR is to handle overlapped speech and to recognize the content of multiple speakers.
+Meanwhile, the provided audio of final test set (Test) is the same as Track 1.
 Finally, participants are required to transcribe each speaker, but are not required to identify a corresponding speaker for each transcript.

 The accuracy of multi-speaker ASR system in Track 2 is measured by Character Error Rate (CER).
 The CER compares, for a given hypothesis output, the total number of characters, including spaces, to the minimum number of insertions (Ins), substitutions (Subs) and deletions (Del) of characters that are required to obtain the reference transcript.
 Specifically, CER is calculated by: where $\mathcal N_{\text{Ins}}$, $\mathcal N_{\text{Subs}}$, $\mathcal N_{\text{Del}}$ are the character number of the three errors, and $\mathcal N_{\text{Total}}$ is the total number of characters.
 Considering the permutation invariant training (PIT) problem, we propose two schemes to calculate CER of the overlapping speech.
 First, we sort the reference labels according to the start time of each utterance and join the utterances with the $\left \langle \text{sc}\right \rangle$ token, which called utterance-based first-in first-out (FIFO) method.
 The second methods is based on speaker, where utterances from the same speaker are combined, and then we will calculate all possible concatenation patterns.